das-developers/das2dlm/src/das2c_data_notes.md

 ### Optimization for continous ranges

 Before the main copy loop runs, it inspects the requested slice from fastest moving index to slowest moving index.
-For each output dimension that satisfies the continous range condition is marked as memcpy'able.
+Each output dimension that satisfies the continous range condition is marked as memcpy'able.
 The copy out loop is short circuited for such ranges.
-If the slowest moving index over which iteration is to occur is memcopy'able, then the entire copy loop is short circuited.
+If the slowest moving index over which iteration is to occur is memopy'able, then the entire copy loop is short circuited.

 -*cpiker*